-Sometimes it is required to run Resilio Agent under highly restricted user account for security purposes.
+Sometimes it is required to run Resilio Agent under a highly restricted user account for security purposes.
 Please follow the instructions below depending on target OS:

-Please note, that all commands for command prompt below require admin privileges.
+Note, that all commands for command prompt below require admin privileges.

-Also note, that you can use standard “Local Service” account, although as soon as you grant explicit permissions to Agent to access to some particular folder, all other services running as “Local Service” will get this access, too.
+You can use standard “Local Service” account, although as soon as you grant explicit permissions to Agent to access to some particular folder, all other services running as “Local Service” will get this access, too.
 Therefore it is preferable to create a separate user to maximize isolation.

 "Resilio Connect Agent.exe" /SVCDELETE

 If Agent is not yet installed, create “C:\Program Files\Resilio Connect Agent” path manually and put the executable there.
 Ensure that its name is “Resilio Connect Agent.exe” even for x64 bit agent.
 Put the sync.conf file you got from MC in the same folder.

 - Create user “<user_name>” with standard set of user permissions

 or do it manually from Control Panel